Muscle, Recovery, And Results: The Role Of Protein In Bodybuilding

 WHAT ARE YOUR BODYBUILDING GOALS?

-Do you want to look like mass monster, Phil Heath?
-Or do you prefer the Golden Age of Bodybuilding look; something similar to Frank Zane?
+Do you want to look like a mass monster, Phil Heath?
+Or do you prefer the Golden Age of Bodybuilding to look similar to Frank Zane?
 What are your favorite sources of protein to eat each day to achieve that look?
 Let us know on our Facebook!

 - Dan J. Weinert.
 Nutrition and muscle protein synthesis: a descriptive review.
 J Can Chiropr Assoc.
 2009;53(3):186-93.

 - Godfrey RJ, Madgwick Z, Whyte GP.
 The exercise-induced growth hormone response in athletes.
 Sports Med.
 2003;33(8):599-613.